 UG, Shop 16 and 17, Wing On Plaza, 62 Mody Road, Tsim Sha Tsui East, Kowloon; +852 2369 3718

 Although it’s one of the largest Indian chain restaurants in the world, Saravanaa Bhavan is fast food at its best.
 The spick-and-span refectory specialises in the South Indian staples of dosas and idli, all made fresh to order, although it also sells dishes from the all over the country, from naan to rogan josh, and even some Indian-Chinese choices.
 The menu is entirely lacto-ovo vegetarian, with some vegan options.

 1st Floor, Katherine House, 53-55 Chatham Road South, Tsim Sha Tsui; +852 2736 1127

 The Delhi Club

 The labyrinthine Chungking Mansions in Tsim Sha Tsui is a hub of South Asian activity, filled with tailors, guesthouses, traders and informal restaurants.
-One of the best-loved Indian spots is The Delhi Club.
+Among them is Delhi Club, one of the best-loved Indian restaurants in Hong Kong.
 Legions of fans stream into the dining room (a little dreary, but you’re not here for the decor) for punchy curries and fiery tandoori dishes.
-It’s one of the few places in the building that has a liquor license, so if you asked for “extra spicy,” quench your thirst with a beer or three.
+It’s one of the few places in the building that has a liquor licence, so if you asked for “extra spicy,” quench your thirst with a beer or three.